 How to promote a digital magazine in social media

-Set out to promote your magazine at least once a day.
+Set out to promote your magazine at least a few times a week.
 As a publisher, you’re promoting plenty of content throughout the day, so the ratio of one promotional Tweet to eight or ten content Tweets is hugely balanced.
+If your website is set up to convert visitors into subscribers, you’ll already be subtly promoting your digital magazine every time you promote a free article from your Portal anyway, so these more direct promotions are bonuses.
+And they don’t always need to be about the full issue, try some of the methods below.

 Align your email promotions with your social promotions.
 If you decide that promoting your magazine once a day is too much (it isn’t, when it comes to Twitter), then go ahead and align it with your email promotions.
 If you send promotions for your magazine on Tuesdays and Thursdays, then set up Twitter or Facebook promotions for them as well.